antosatko/Rusty-compiler/README.md

 ## About <a name = "about"></a>

 Compiler for Rusty Danda programming language.
 This repository contains everything related to Rusty danda language processing.
-For bytecode interpreter look at https://github.com/it-2001/rusty-vm
+For bytecode interpreter look at https://github.com/it-2001/rusty-vm.
+Standard library will get proper documentation later.

 ## Getting Started <a name = "getting_started"></a>